 - Place cream cheese on the counter and let rest 45 minutes to 1 hour to soften.

 - Dice 2 cups of baby garlic dill pickles and reserve.

 - Dice 1 small red onion and reserve.

-- Once cream cheese has softened, place in the food processor, add 1/4 of a cup of dill pickle juice, 1 tablespoon of dill weed, Cajun seasoning, and freshly ground black pepper.
+- Once the cream cheese has softened, place in the food processor, add ¼of a cup of dill pickle juice, 1 tablespoon of dill weed, Cajun seasoning, and freshly ground black pepper.
 Process till all seasoning is incorporated into the cream cheese.

 - Remove cream cheese mixture from the food processor and place in a glass bowl, fold in diced dill pickles, red onion, and minced garlic.
 Stir till joined.

-- Place the glass bowl in the refrigerator and let set 8 to 24 hours.
-You may serve before that time period but trust me you’ll thank me if you wait 8-24 hours.
+- Place the glass bowl in the refrigerator and let sit 8 to 24 hours.
+You may serve for that time period but trust me you’ll thank me if you wait 8-24 hours.